awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 + T\-SQL endpoints \(all operations using CREATE ENDPOINT are unavailable\)
 + WCF Data Services

 The following Microsoft SQL Server features have limited support on Amazon RDS:
 + Distributed queries/linked servers\.
 For more information, see [Implement linked servers with Amazon RDS for Microsoft SQL Server](http://aws.amazon.com/blogs/database/implement-linked-servers-with-amazon-rds-for-microsoft-sql-server/)\.
++ Common Runtime Language \(CLR\)\.
+On RDS for SQL Server 2016 and lower versions, CLR is supported in `SAFE` mode and using assembly bits only\.
+CLR isn't supported on RDS for SQL Server 2017 and higher versions\.
+For more information, see [Common Runtime Language Integration](https://docs.microsoft.com/en-us/sql/relational-databases/clr-integration/common-language-runtime-integration-overview) in the Microsoft documentation\.

 ## Multi\-AZ deployments using Microsoft SQL Server Database Mirroring or Always On availability groups<a name="SQLServer.Concepts.General.Mirroring"></a>